ds5110/git-intro/conda.md

 ## First things first

 Recommendations below assume that you're using a Unix-like OS.
-Linux and macOS are great.
-WSL (Windows Subsystem for Linux) works too.
+Linux, macOS and WSL are great.

 Windows users, before anything else: I highly recommend that you either buy a Mac or set up [WSL](https://learn.microsoft.com/en-us/windows/wsl/about) (see [setup.md](setup.md)).